cadullms/gear-off/README.md

 * use state store for profile +
 * create image thumbnail service +
 * setup with blob storage and event grid +
-* host spa in api image
+* host spa in api image +
-* setup in container app
+* setup in container app +
-* setup in aks
+* setup in aks +
+* setup in app service+functions +
+* add identity - real identity provider, but still need some (local?) accounts for load tests to be able to sign in
+* add actual "gear" pages
+* add delete profile